ALifeLivedFully-Domain/Notes.ALifeLivedFully.com/content/03 - Resources/YouTube/WIP - NetworkChuck, 2024 ▶ create your own Solana Token...in the terminal (2025 edition).md

-# "create your own Solana Token...in the terminal (2025 edition)" by NetworkChuck
+# NetworkChuck, 2024 ▶ create your own Solana Token...in the terminal (2025 edition)
 chuck makes a token on the Solana network and then i think he is gonna make a smart contract version of a todo app after? sounds fun!

 >[!tldr]